-The results clearly support the Company's accelerating development strategy and will contribute to a second Mineral Resource upgrade this year, scheduled for the second half of 2025.
+The results will contribute towards a second Mineral Resource upgrade this year, a maiden Ore Reserve and the impending Pre-Feasibility Study (PFS) - all scheduled for the second half of 2025.

 Saturn Metals Limited (ASX: STN) ("Saturn" or "the Company") is pleased to report latest assay results from ongoing resource development drilling at its flagship 100%-owned Apollo Hill Heap Leach Gold Project, located near Leonora in Western Australia.